Buyers purchase goods to sell in warehouses, shops or department stores.

 - budgeting, currency conversion and exchange rates.

-- work regular business hours, but may have to work longer hours when travelling
+- work regular business hours, but may work longer hours if travelling

 - usually work in offices, but also spend time in warehouses and shops

-- usually travel domestically and sometimes internationally, to trade shows, seminars and expos.
+- may travel to trade shows, seminars and expos.

 What's the job really like?